Nayade2lu/project2018-lucia_saura/README.md

 # IRIS DATASET
 Items in the repository:
- - README: Research analysis and documentation (current file)
+ - README: Research, analysis and documentation (current file)
  - irisdataset-analysis.py: Python file to calculate the mean of each parameter of each specie
  - irisdataset-analysisB.py : Python file to obtain histograms
  - png files: histograms images to link in the current README

-## Plan:
+# Plan:

 1.  _General Research_

 2.  _Iris Dataset Projects research_

-3.  _Ideas of what problem we want to solve_
+3.  _Ideas on the problem to solve_

 4.  _Viability of solving in code_

 5.  _Code plan_

-  * Iris data set investigation (Python)
+  * Iris data set analysis (Python)

     1. Need section of code 1: Numpy library